This Privacy Statement was updated on December 21, 2021

 How long will SAP store my Personal Data?

-SAP will also retain your Personal Data for additional periods if it is required by mandatory law to retain your Personal Data longer or where your Personal Data is required for SAP to assert or defend against legal claims, SAP will retain your Personal Data until the end of the relevant retention period or until the claims in question have been settled.
+SAP will also retain your Personal Data for additional periods if it is required by mandatory law to do so, or where your Personal Data is required for SAP to assert or defend against legal claims.
+In such case, SAP will retain your Personal Data until the end of the relevant retention period or until the claims in question have been settled.

 Who are the recipients of your Personal Data and where will it be processed?